-If you’re new to gardening you might be wondering where to start so to help you get to grips with the basics we’ve put together lots of helpful guides and tips on gardening for beginners.
+If you’re new to gardening, you might be wondering where to start.
+To help you get to grips with the basics, we’ve created lots of helpful guides and tips on gardening for beginners.

-Alternatively, if you’re looking at growing vegetables, we’ve prepared a guide to the essential kit for the veg plot.
-If it’s kids you’re getting into gardening for the first time, we’ve got a list of children’s gardening sets and lots of handy tips for gardening with children, too.
+Keen to grow vegetables?
+Then take a look at our guide to the essential kit for the veg plot.
+And if you want to help kids get into gardening for the first time, we’ve got a list of children’s gardening sets and lots of handy tips for gardening with children too.